-In England, the requirements for a Flood Risk Assessment are now set out in the National Planning Policy Framework and retain key elements of Planning Policy Statement 25: Development and Flood Risk (PPS25) which sets out the Government’s national policies on different aspects of land use planning in England.
+In England, the requirements for a Flood Risk Assessment are detailed within the National Planning Policy Framework and Planning Practice Guidance 2014 (PPG 14) which set out the Government’s national policies on different aspects of land use planning in England.

 The Environment Agency enforces the National Planning Policy Framework and has powers to challenge the Local Planning Authority over development applications in the flood plain.

 The National Planning Policy Framework stresses that there is an increasing body of scientific evidence that the global climate is changing as a result of human activity.
-The impact of climate change at a regional level is likely to be variable: for the UK, projection of future climate change suggests that more frequent, high intensity rainfall and periods of long-duration rainfall of the type responsible for the 2000 floods could be expected.
-As a result, the Environment Agency recommends increasing river flows by up to 20% of today's level to account for the effect of climate change on flood risk.
+The impact of climate change at a regional level is likely to be variable: for the UK, projection of future climate change suggests that more frequent, high intensity rainfall and periods of long-duration rainfall of the type responsible for the 2007 floods could be expected.
+As a result, the Environment Agency , local authorities and local water authorities require flood and drainage data to be growthed over the lifetime of a development to take into account for the effect of climate change on flood risk.

 The Environment Agency Flood Zones have been produced using a flood model known as JFLOW.
 JFLOW has been used to produce the 1% (1 in 100 year) and 0.1% (1 in 1000 year) flood outlines.
 The Environment Agency acknowledges that the JFLOW method is generalised and does not take flood defences into consideration.
 As such, the flood outlines produced by JFLOW can only be taken as a rough guide, showing where more detailed flood risk assessments are required.

-Sanderson Associates has all the expertise and experience needed to challenge and in some cases correct the Environment Agency's flood maps should there by any doubt as to the flood zone allocation of a particular site.
+Sanderson Associates has all the expertise and experience needed to challenge and in some cases correct the Environment Agency's flood maps should there be any doubt as to the flood zone allocation of a particular site.
 Flood zone correction often requires detailed flood modelling.
 We would usually recommend that a Desktop Flood Risk Assessment is first carried out in order for us to assess what type of modelling will be required and how much it will cost.
 Further information can be found on our flood modelling page.
-Sanderson Associates regularly construct flood models to estimate anticipated flood levels directly using software such as HEC-RAS.

-We have extensive experience of undertaking Flood Risk Assessments which are fully compliant with the new National Planning Policy Framework which replaces Planning Policy Statement 25:Development and Flood Risk (PPS25), with a high success rate we offer three levels of Flood Risk Assessment in line with the National Planning Policy Framework call us on 01924 844080 or complete our secure on line form to obtain our competitive fee proposal.
+We have extensive experience of completing Flood Risk Assessments which are fully compliant with the National Planning Policy Framework with a high success rate.
+We offer three levels of Flood Risk Assessment in line with the National Planning Policy Framework call us on 01924 844080 or complete our secure on line form to obtain our competitive fee proposal.